Skip to main content

 Until dessert comes.

 He suddenly starts to feel shy, and when he feels shy, he loses all communication skills.
 He comments about Lynn being a good eater and sees several microexpressions flash across her face.
-He hates it when people comment on how or what women eat, and I can’t believe he just said that.
+He hates it when people comment on how or what women eat, and he can’t believe he just said it.

 The rest of the date is uneventful, but Jason thinks Lynn hates him and sees the whole date as a catastrophe.
 He never calls and doesn’t reply when she texts a couple of days later.

-Here’s what he could have said instead of going quiet:
+Here’s the gentler path he could have taken, instead of going quiet.

 “I don’t know why I said that; I’m sorry.
 I suddenly got nervous.
 I’ve really enjoyed our date so far.”

-Instead of assuming that Lynn hates him, this open communication allows her to express how it made her feel or to tell him not to worry about it.
+Instead of quietly deciding Lynn hates him, that bit of openness gives her room to share how she felt, or to simply tell him not to worry about it at all.

 Pro Tips: